Battle of Mycale: Persians

 Ancient historian Herodotus gives the size of the Persian fleet which wintered at Cyme at 300 ships.
 The Phoenician ships were dismissed from the Persian fleet before the battle, which reduced its strength.
 Historian Charles Hignett found the fleet size of 300 ships to be too large, even if this number included the Phoenician ships.
-Green estimates that there were approximately just 100 ships in the Persian fleet after the Phoenicians left.
-Barron also arrives at an estimate of 100 ships after this dismissal.
+Green estimates there were approximately just 100 ships in the Persian fleet after the Phoenicians left.
+Barron also arrives at an estimate of 100 ships after the dismissal.

 Tigranes was the commander of the Persian land forces at Mycale.
-Artaÿntes was the joint commander of the Persian fleet, and he appointed his nephew, Ithamitres, as the third commander for the fleet.
-Herodotus states that there were 60,000 soldiers in the Persian army at Mycale.
-Hignett argues that Herodotus' own narrative of the battle contradicts these numbers, and claims Tigranes could not have had more than 10,000 soldiers in his unit.
-Shepherd also estimates that Tigranes had around 10,000 soldiers; with an additional 3,000 Persian infantry who had disembarked from the ships.
-Shepherd also notes that Tigranes notably did not have cavalry contingents among his troops.
-Green estimates that Tigranes had only 6,000 soldiers with him, who were joined by the 4,000 marines in the Persian fleet, for a total of 10,000 combatants.
-Historian Richard Evans estimates that there were around 4,000 total combatants available to the Persians.
+Artaÿntes was the joint commander of the Persian fleet, and he appointed his nephew Ithamitres as the third commander for the fleet.
+Herodotus states there were 60,000 soldiers in the Persian army at Mycale.
+Hignett argues Herodotus' own narrative of the battle contradicts these numbers, and claims Tigranes could not have had more than 10,000 soldiers in his unit.
+Shepherd also estimates Tigranes had around 10,000 soldiers; with an additional 3,000 Persian infantry who had disembarked from the ships.
+Shepherd also notes Tigranes notably did not have cavalry contingents among his troops.
+Green estimates Tigranes had only 6,000 soldiers with him, who were joined by the 4,000 marines in the Persian fleet, for a total of 10,000 combatants.
+Historian Richard Evans estimates there were around 4,000 total Persian combatants.